 Step 3: Developing a scope statement

-With the interviews you’ve conducted with key stakeholders, you likely have a good idea of the shape and form of the project: what’s required, by when, and with what resources to help.
+With the interviews you’ve conducted with key stakeholders, you likely have a good idea of the shape and form of the project: what’s required, by when, and with what resources you have available to help.
 The next step in the initiation phase is to distill the information you’ve gathered from the interviews into a single scope statement.

 The good news is you can use the same template you developed for stakeholder interviews to develop your scope statement.